BioinfoMachineLearning/PoseBench/README.md

 conda deactivate
 ```

 **NOTE:** The preprocessed Astex Diverse, PoseBusters Benchmark, DockGen, and CASP15 data available via [Zenodo](https://doi.org/10.5281/zenodo.13858866) provide pre-holo-aligned protein structures predicted by AlphaFold 3 for these respective datasets.
-Accordingly, users must ensure their usage of such predicted protein structures aligns with the AlphaFold Server's [Terms of Service](https://alphafoldserver.com/terms).
+Accordingly, users must ensure their usage of such predicted protein structures aligns with AlphaFold 3's [Terms of Use](https://github.com/google-deepmind/alphafold3/blob/main/WEIGHTS_TERMS_OF_USE.md).

 </details>